tkareine/jekyll-minibundle/Readme.md

 ## Development mode

-For your development workflow, asset bundling gets in the way because you will not see the contents and line numbers of the original assets.
-To remedy this, you can instruct the library into development mode.
-Then, `minibundle` block will not bundle assets, but copy each asset as-is to the destination directory under the path specified in `destination_path` configuration setting.
+The plugin has one more trick in its sleeves.
+If you set environment variable `JEKYLL_MINIBUNDLE_MODE` to `development`, then the plugin will copy asset files as is to the destination directory (using `destination_path` as directory for `minibundle` block), and omit fingerprinting.
+This is useful in development workflow, where you need the filenames and line numbers of the original asset sources.

 ``` bash
 $ JEKYLL_MINIBUNDLE_MODE=development jekyll --auto --server